 - Make slow movements with the wheel: Ease out into the passing lane, and ease back into your traffic lane once the pass is complete.
 Never make abrupt movements with the steering wheel when you're passing another vehicle.
 Rapid movement of the steering wheel could cause trailer sway -- and you definitely don't want that.

 - Regain control of trailer sway: Trailer sway can be caused by several things -- high winds, fast movement of the steering wheel at high speeds or even wind buffeting from passing vehicles (including the vehicle you're attempting to pass).
 No matter what the cause, trailer sway is always a little bit scary and rarely easy to recover from, so you should know what to do if it happens.
 First, release the accelerator, but do not brake.
 Braking will only magnify the situation.
 Keep both hands firmly on the steering wheel and allow your vehicle to slow down and straighten out.
 If you experience extreme trailer sway, you should activate your trailer brakes by hand.
 Again, don't use the tow vehicle brakes to stop trailer sway.

 - Allow for the extra length of the trailer: As simple as this seems, a lot of accidents are caused by drivers simply forgetting about the extra length of their trailer and returning to their traffic lane a little too soon.
 Using your mirrors throughout the passing procedure can prevent this from happening.

 - Be aware of your position on the road: This one is self-explanatory.
 Just stay alert, know what's happening all around you (in every direction) and perhaps, most importantly, use good judgment.

-To read more about passing while towing, safety and other related topics, follow the links on the next page.
+To read more about passing while towing, safety and other related topics, follow the links below.